3 Top Dividend Stocks with Yields Over 2%

 Click here to learn about these picks!

-Brian Feroldi has no position in any of the stocks mentioned.
-Keith Speights owns shares of Pfizer.
+Reuben Gregg Brewer owns shares of Procter & Gamble.
 Sean Williams has no position in any of the stocks mentioned.
-The Motley Fool recommends Carnival.
+Steve Symington owns shares of Retail Opportunity Investments.
+The Motley Fool recommends Retail Opportunity Investments.
 The Motley Fool has a disclosure policy.